What We Do

 Janis F. Horn Separate Property Trust

-Represented the Horn Trust, majority owner of four valuable commercial properties (in excess of $100M), against the minority owner who stole $8M from the partnership over four years.
-Issues include alleged wrongful taking of company funds, management and control of the properties, validity of the buy-sell provision in contracts, among other issues.
-The case raises cutting edge legal issues related to the reach of civil claims based on California Penal Code §496(c) which allows for treble damages for receipt of stolen property.
-This complex case involved two different actions, counterclaims by the minority stockholder and an appeal from an anti-SLAPP order.
-The LASC trial date was vacated on the eve of trial when the pandemic hit.
-The case settled on favorable terms in February 2022 and our client achieved all of their litigation objectives including full management and control of the companies, elimination of an unfavorable buy-sell right in the prior contracts and a monetary payment.
+Represented the Horn Trust, majority owner of four valuable commercial properties worth $100+ million, against the minority owner.
+Issues included the alleged wrongful taking of company funds, management and control of the properties, and validity of the buy-sell provision in contracts, among other issues.
+The case raised cutting-edge legal issues related to the reach of civil claims based on California Penal Code §496(c), which allows for treble damages for receipt of stolen property.
+This complex case involved two different actions: counterclaims by the minority stockholder and an appeal from an anti-SLAPP order.
+The Los Angeles County Superior Court trial date was vacated on the eve of trial when the pandemic hit.
+The case settled on favorable terms.
+Our client achieved all their litigation objectives, including full management and control of the companies, elimination of an unfavorable buy-sell right in the prior contracts, and a monetary payment.

 ER Group LRS LLC